 Jazak Allah khairan for writing in with this important topic.

-Child rearing practices, in spite of cultural differences, are often a source of debate and controversy, so your experience is by no means an isolated one.
+Child-rearing practices, in spite of cultural differences, are often a source of debate and controversy, so your experience is by no means an isolated one.
 The problem essentially relates to keeping the balance between learning from one’s own childhood experience of parents, your own parenting skills and the combination of this (for each spouse) within the marital relationship when raising one’s own children.

 The key to the solution is in the balance of responses between all three aspects.
 Because each response has its own consequences, we must consider all reactions and look at what is the most effective both practically and emotionally.
 This means sometimes separating one’s own behavior from ones history and looking at the behavior in and of itself.

 Children learn in so many ways – through what we say, encourage and explain but also in what we as adults do, so children learn through ‘reinforcement’ and ‘modeling’ of good behavior, to use the psychological terminology!
-These are the basic foundations to managing children’s behavior.
+These are the basic foundations for managing children’s behavior.
 And a shared strategy between parents is really important in implementing these ideas to ease what is a lifetime challenge.

-Practically, when the children are being emotionally distressed by the form of discipline in the house it is vital that you change this because in my clinical experience it is often the case that ‘unhelpful’ parenting results in adult difficulties around self confidence and self- esteem; and this in turn affects their future parenting and the cycle may continue.
+Practically, when the children are being emotionally distressed by the form of discipline in the house it is vital that you change this because in my clinical experience it is often the case that ‘unhelpful’ parenting results in adult difficulties around self-confidence and self- esteem; and this, in turn, affects their future parenting and the cycle may continue.